beatlevic/beatletech/_posts/2015-02-11-coursera-courses.markdown

 - Do no take too many courses at once.
 It might seem sometimes that you could easily squeeze in another course, but they often take more time than you anticipate.
-Additionally if you end up stalling in one or more courses, you might get demotivated and stop alltogether.
+Additionally if you end up stalling in one or more courses, you might get demotivated and stop all-together.
 - Find yourself some friends who are already following online courses or talk them into joining you.
 Having a study group of like-minded individuals will really help you stay on course and make the ride less lonely and a lot more fun.